sourcebots/docs/docs/tutorials/python-whirlwind-tour.md

 We are going to be using Python as it is easy to learn and there is an abundance of useful libraries (pre-written code).

 To write your own program, you will be using a code editor.
-Python comes with its own editor called IDLE, but we will use VSCode instead as it has some built-in features that should make collaborative remote programming much easier.
+Python comes with its own editor called IDLE, but we will use VSCode instead, as it has some built-in features that should make programming easier.

 ## Variables